 We recommend eating honeycomb with:

 - Ice cream

 In addition to these foods, honeycomb can be used as a sweetener for tea or coffee or eaten plain as a snack.
-When you want to eat honeycomb by itself, simply drop a piece in your hot beverage and savor the sweet flavor and naturally occuring residue.
-It is no coincidence that honeycomb melts perfectly into your most loved hot beverages.
+When you want to eat honeycomb by itself, simply drop a piece in your hot beverage and savor the sweet flavor and naturally occurring residue.
+It is no coincidence that honeycomb melts perfectly into your most-loved hot beverages.

 Benefits of Honeycomb

-Believe it or not, honeycomb is more than just a delicious food –– it’s good for you too.
+Believe it or not, a piece of honeycomb is more than just a delicious food—it’s good for you too.
 So, what are the health benefits of honeycomb?
 As a smart alternative to sugar and corn syrup, the natural substance works to nourish the body while protecting your liver, gut, and immune system.
 Honeycomb is high in protein and contains several vitamins and minerals including iron, magnesium, calcium, potassium, and sodium chloride.
-Also, the pollen and honey found in the honeycomb are natural antibiotics that can help in treating seasonal allergies.
-The fatty alcohols from the substance can also lower bad cholesterol and elevate good cholesterol in the body.
+Also, the pollen and honey found in the honeycomb are natural antibiotics that can help mitigate seasonal allergies.
+The fatty alcohols from honeycomb can also lower bad cholesterol and elevate good cholesterol in the body.

 Raw Honeycomb from Pass the Honey

 Simply put, honeycomb is a pure food derived from nature.
 It is similar to honey, but it is a solid substance that can be used in several different food dishes and drinks or eaten on its own.
-We love using honeycomb as a sweetener alternative to traditionally sugary foods and beverages.
-The raw composition of honeycomb remains unaltered, meaning it has contains non-processed quality, unlike liquid honey.
+Use honeycomb as a sweetener alternative to traditionally sugary foods and beverages.
+The raw composition of honeycomb remains unaltered, meaning it has a non-processed quality, unlike liquid honey.